imagment/Silver-Cplusplus/Functions/all.md

 ## Description
 This function returns a vector that contains all IDs of each object.

-## Time complexity
-This function has a time complexity of O(N).
-Where N is the number of objects in the workspace.

 ## Example Usage
 ```cpp
 vector<int> all = silver.all();